EvgeniiZorin/Handbook_GeneralProgramming/Bash.md

 ## search str

-Search for a specific string in all the files: `grep "precision" . -R`
+Search for a specific string in all the files in all the directories: `grep "precision" . -R`

+Same but specify directories: `grep "precision" -R dirnamenumber*`

 A more complex use case: